David-The-Programmer/Configs_For_Vim/README.md

 - [ ] Make the instructions more clear and detailed
 - [ ] Reorganise the setup files with a clearer and more robust structure
-- [ ] Make the setup into an automated process of just installing a package
+- [ ] Make the setup into an automated process of just running a script